Lonesome Cowboys: Cast

-Reception
+1969 Atlanta police raid

 In August 1969, the film was seized by police in Atlanta, Georgia, personnel at The Ansley Mall Mini Cinema were arrested, and the entire audience was searched by police for their identifications.
 The event was considered a turning point in the city's LGBT community and led to the first Atlanta Pride two years later.

 Remakes

 A 2010 remake by Marianne Dissard titled Lonesome Cowgirls was shot in Tucson, Arizona.